How to Not Let People Get to You

 Fight, Flight, or Freeze Responses

-Our immediate responses to perceived threats or stress are categorized as three basic reactions which are fight, flight or freeze.
+Our immediate responses to perceived threats or stress are categorized as three essential reactions: fight, flight, or freeze.
 These reactions are deeply embedded in our evolutionary heritage and are automatic responses designed to benefit us to survive.

 • Fight The response is taking on the threat directly.
-It may be expressed as aggression, anger or even assertiveness.
-Although this may benefit to resolve the problem, it may cause conflict if it is not handled properly.
+It may be expressed as aggression, anger, or even assertiveness.
+Although this may benefit to resolve the problem, it may cause conflict if mishandled.

-• Flight The response is seeking to escape or avoid the danger.
-It may manifest as anxiety, avoidance behaviours or withdrawal from certain situations.
-Although it can offer additional some relief for a short time, this can leave problems unsolved.
+• Flight The response is seeking to escape or avoid danger.
+It may manifest as anxiety, avoidance behaviors, or withdrawal from certain situations.
+Although it can offer additional relief for a short time, this can leave problems unsolved.

 • Freeze This reaction is characterized by feeling completely unable to do anything.
 It may be manifested as numbness, dissociation, or even inaction.
-While this could safeguard us from harm in the immediate future but it also hinders us from taking action on the issue.
+While this could safeguard us from harm in the immediate future, it also hinders us from taking action on the issue.

 Cognitive Behavioral Patterns

-Our emotions, thoughts and behavior are interconnected.
+Our emotions, thoughts, and behavior are interconnected.
 Our cognitive patterns affect the way we respond to various situations.
-Thought patterns that are negative like catastrophizing, or black-and white thinking, can cause anxiety.
-Cognitive Behavioral Therapy (CBT) seeks to uncover and redefine these negative thoughts patterns to help rise emotional responses and behaviours.
+Negative thought patterns, like catastrophizing or black-and-white thinking, can cause anxiety.
+Cognitive Behavioral Therapy (CBT) seeks to uncover and redefine these negative thought patterns to help raise emotional responses and behaviors.

-• Catastrophizing The process involves anticipating the worst-case scenario for any situation, which can lead to an improve in stress and anxiety.
+• Catastrophizing: The process involves anticipating the worst-case scenario for any situation, which can improve stress and anxiety.

-• Overgeneralization is the process of drawing generalizations based upon one event.
+• Overgeneralization is the process of drawing generalizations based on one event.
 This can lead to negative self-perceptions as well as beliefs.

 Influence of Self-Esteem